Another birthday not remembered.

 I MADE DAILY.

-I felt pressure on many birthdays.
+As a teenager, I felt pressure on many birthdays.

 Friends would tell me spells about their extravaganzas.